M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: Integrated properties of regions

 \subsection{Classification of emission line nebulae}

 We used literature catalogues (Appendix \ref{app:AppB}) and measured line ratios to classify \hii\ regions and distinguish them from PNe and SNRs.
-Three regions (blue contours in Fig. \ref{fig:M33_muse}, right panel) are classified as PNe by \citet[][see Appendix \ref{sec:pne}]{Ciardullo2004}.
-In addition, nine regions (red contours) either fully or partially overlap with the SNR catalogue of \cite{Lee2014}.
+Four regions (blue contours in Fig. \ref{fig:M33_muse}, right panel) are classified as PNe by \citet[][see Appendix \ref{sec:pne}]{Ciardullo2004}.
+In addition, thirteen regions (red contours) either fully or partially overlapping with the SNR from the catalogue of \cite{Lee2014}.
 The line ratios measured on the MUSE spectra of these regions confirm the same classification.